-Up to 544,000 premises have been identified by DECC (Department of Environment, Climate and Communications) as not being served with adequate broadband services, and these comprise the National Broadband roll-out area.
+Over 544,000 premises have been identified by DECC (Department of Environment, Climate and Communications) as not being served with adequate broadband services, and these comprise the National Broadband roll-out area.
 The deployment plan forecasts premises passed in all counties within the first 2 years and over 90% of premises in the State having access to high-speed broadband within the next four years.

 NBI’s focus will be on building nationwide broadband infrastructure, and its deployment plan will achieve key early milestones in the delivery of high-speed broadband for every community.
 Initially we will commence surveying of every individual premises covered by the National Broadband Plan to ensure we have a detailed delivery plan for each and every home and business.
 This will involve granular analysis of the fibre route, design of required infrastructure and also detailed assessment of the delivery method to connect each individual premises.
 This process takes time and we are very conscious of the critical need for high-speed broadband to be delivered within the NBP area.
 To this end, approximately 275 Broadband Connection Points (BCPs) – at locations identified and selected by the Department of Rural and Community Development – will be live in the first year.